Best saddle for trail riding? It depends!

 Rider fit is a little easier than horse fit.
-Saddles come in a variety of seat sizes—go to your local tack store and sit in as many saddles as you can.
+Saddles come in various seat sizes—go to your local tack store and sit in as many saddles as possible.

 If you want to check fit yourself, place the saddle directly on the horse’s back and consider the following questions: